jlo169/react_native_testing/README.md

 # react_native_testing
-playing around with react native for future use
+playing around with react native for future use.